Sequential Randomization Tests Using e-values: Applications for trial monitoring: Event-Only Monitoring (e-RTe)

-To quantify the signal concentration crossover, we ran both e-RTd and binary e-RT on the \emph{same} simulated trials across a range of baseline mortality rates with a fixed 5pp ARR.
-For each baseline rate, we computed the frequentist sample size (two-proportion $z$-test, 80\% power), enrolled that many patients, and analyzed the data with both methods: binary e-RT processed all patients; e-RTd processed only the death stream.
+To quantify the signal concentration crossover, we ran both e-RTe and e-RTb on the \emph{same} simulated trials across a range of baseline event rates and absolute risk reductions (ARRs).
+For each scenario, we computed the frequentist sample size (two-proportion $z$-test, 80\% power), enrolled that many patients, and analyzed the data with both methods: e-RTb processed all patients; e-RTe processed only the event stream.
 We used 2{,}000 simulations per scenario.
+Scenarios that would imply a treatment event rate below 5\% were omitted.

-The crossover occurs at exactly 25\% baseline mortality, confirming the analytical prediction from Table~\ref{tab:signal_concentration}.
-At 15--20\% baseline, e-RTd outperforms binary e-RT by 12--18 percentage points despite seeing fewer observations, because the death-coin tilt (10--7 points from 0.5) more than compensates for the smaller sample.
-Above 30\%, binary e-RT's access to all patients provides an increasingly large advantage.
+For a 5pp ARR, the crossover occurs near 25\% baseline event rate, consistent with the analytical prediction from Table~\ref{tab:signal_concentration}.
+At 15--20\% baseline, e-RTe outperforms e-RTb despite seeing fewer observations, because the event-coin tilt more than compensates for the smaller event stream.
+Above 30\%, e-RTb's access to all patients provides an increasingly large advantage.
+For larger ARRs, the frequentist sample size shrinks and the event stream may become too short for e-RTe to complete its burn-in and ramp.
+In those scenarios, e-RTb usually dominates because the larger per-patient effect can be exploited immediately across all randomized patients.

-\paragraph{The 10\% exception.} At 10\% baseline, the frequentist $N = 870$ produces only $\sim$66 expected deaths---fewer than the burn-in (30) plus ramp (50) = 80 deaths required for e-RTd to reach full betting strength.
-The e-RTd process literally never completes its learning phase, so it cannot leverage the strong 16.7-point death-coin tilt.
-This highlights a practical constraint: e-RTd requires sufficient deaths ($> 80$) to be effective.
+\paragraph{Low-event constraints.} At 10\% baseline with a 5pp ARR, the frequentist sample size produces only about 66 expected events---fewer than the burn-in (30) plus ramp (50) = 80 events required for e-RTe to reach full betting strength.
+The process cannot fully leverage the strong event-coin tilt unless the planned event stream is long enough.

-\paragraph{The 10pp ARR case.} With a larger effect (10pp ARR), the frequentist $N$ shrinks dramatically (282 at 15\% baseline), producing even fewer deaths.
-Binary e-RT dominates across all tested baseline rates because the larger per-patient effect can be detected with fewer observations, while e-RTd cannot accumulate enough deaths during its burn-in/ramp phase.
+\paragraph{Larger effects.} With larger effects (7.5pp or 10pp ARR), the event-coin tilt is stronger but the planned sample size is smaller, so e-RTe may have too few events to learn before the trial ends.

-\paragraph{Practical guidance.} Use e-RTd when (i) baseline mortality is 15--25\%, (ii) the expected ARR is modest ($\leq$5pp), and (iii) outcome ascertainment beyond death is impractical.
-Above 25\% baseline or with larger expected effects, binary e-RT is more powerful.
+\paragraph{Practical guidance.} Use e-RTe when (i) the baseline event rate is low-to-moderate, (ii) the expected ARR is modest enough that the planned sample still yields a sufficiently long event stream, and (iii) ascertainment of non-events is impractical.
+When baseline event rates are high or effects are large enough to make the planned trial short, e-RTb is usually more powerful.